tito-arch/BABC-2/content/post/effortless-image-manipulation-explore-the-innovative-world-of-generative-fill-in-photoshop.md

 ![](/uploads/q.webp)
 It's important to note that, currently, Generative Fill in Photoshop (beta) only supports English language prompts.
 Additionally, when describing your scene, use descriptive nouns and adjectives instead of instructive prompts like **"create"** or **"fill the layer."**

-## Genarative Fill Features: Extending the Background
+## Generative Fill Features: Extending the Background

 Generative Fill also offers some fantastic features, such as extending the background.
 This feature allows you to seamlessly extend images, providing a more expansive canvas.
 To unlock this feature, select the **Crop Tool** from the toolbar and drag the selected canvas outward as if you were extending it.
 Then, use the Rectangular Marquee tool to select the extra canvas by clicking and dragging.
 Following the same approach mentioned above, click "Generate" to create a background extension.

 ![extending the background using photoshop generative fill](/uploads/how-to-use-photoshop-ai-generative-fill-explained-2-1.jpg-1.webp)
-If you want to generate an image extension using the image's background, simply leave the text prompt empty and click "Generate."

 ## Genarative Fill Features: Removing subjects

 Another remarkable feature of Generative Fill is its ability to remove subjects from images.
 Select the object you want to remove using any selection tool (_the Rectangular Marquee tool is recommended_).
 In the contextual bar, you can either leave the prompt empty or use descriptive words to specify how you want the subject to be removed.
 Then, click **"Generate."**

-![removing objects using generative fill](/uploads/remove-objects-gen-ai-ps.png.img.webp) It's worth mentioning that using a loose selection is advised, as including parts of the surrounding objects helps achieve a seamless blending effect.
-With Generative Fill, the possibilities are endless, whether you're adding objects, extending backgrounds, or removing subjects from your images.
+![removing objects using generative fill](/uploads/remove-objects-gen-ai-ps.png.img.webp)

+It’s worth mentioning that using a **loose selection** is advised, as including parts of the surrounding objects helps achieve a seamless blending effect.
+With Generative Fill, the possibilities are endless, whether you’re **adding objects**, **extending backgrounds**, or **removing subjects** from your images.

 {{< youtube B1XgVyumLpY >}}